 - When a metal target enters the field, eddy currents are induced in the target.

 - Eddy currents in the target absorb the radiated energy of the sensor, which results in a loss of energy and change in the field strength of the oscillator.

 - The sensor’s detection circuit monitors the oscillator’s strength and triggers a solid-state output device at a specific level.

 - Once the metal object leaves the sensing area, the oscillator returns to its initial value.

 The type of metal and size of the target are essential factors that determine the effective sensing range of the sensor.
 Ferrous metals may be detected up to 2 inches away, while most nonferrous metals require a shorter distance, usually within an inch of the device.

 - Valve open/closed.

 Thanks for reading about the “capacitive proximity sensor working principle”.
-To learn more about sensors visit balluff.com.
+To learn more about sensors visit balluff.com or watch the video.

 - Capacitive Proximity Sensor

 - LVDT Theory